Last updated: Dec-11-2024

 Video chapters

 Video chapters provide information about different sections of a video and allow for quick navigation to those sections.
-The video player will be updated to show chapter markers on the seek bar and the chapter titles will appear in the control bar.
+The video player gets updated to show chapter markers on the seek bar and the chapter titles appear in the control bar.
 You can define these chapters either through a VTT file or manually via the chapters

 configuration object.
 You can automatically generate the chapters VTT file by using the auto_chaptering